Contempt of Court Warrant

 Definition

-Bounty hunters typically earn a percentage of the bail amount set for the fugitive.
+Bounty hunters typically earn a percentage of the bail amount as their fee.

 Calculation

-This percentage usually ranges from 10% to 20% of the total bail amount.
+This percentage usually ranges from 10% to 20% of the bail amount.

 Examples